Bailador/Bailador/README.md

 ## Install

-Once you have [Rakudo Star]() installed open a terminal (or command line on Windows) and type:
+Once you have [Rakudo Star](http://rakudo.org/) installed open a terminal (or command line on Windows) and type:
 ```
 zef update
 zef install Bailador
 ```
 This should download and install Bailador.

-You can test your installation, and see what is your Bailador installed version with the following command :
+You can test your installation, and see what is your Bailador installed version with the following command:
 ```
 bailador version
 ```